salma-uas/Knowledge-Graph-Reasoning-over-Numerical-Values_NRN/README.md

 ## Key components of this R&D project include:

-Numerical Data Preprocessing and Encoding: An in-depth investigation of numerical encoding strategies and methods, including Gaussian Mixture Models and Sinusoidal encodings.
+Numerical Data Preprocessing and Encoding: An in-depth investigation of numerical encoding strategies and methods, including Gaussian Mixture Models and Sinusoidal encodings.<br>
-Model Performance Evaluation: Assessment of model performance using MRR and Hit@K metrics for practical applicability in the sustainability domain.
+Model Performance Evaluation: Assessment of model performance using MRR and Hit@K metrics for practical applicability in the sustainability domain.<br>
 Practical Applicability: Insights into the NRN model’s real-world applicability, along with suggestions for future improvements, demonstrating its potential to enhance numerical reasoning capabilities in knowledge graphs.